LSFE/info/example_3.md

 #### Data structure
 <p align="justify">
 The data for every satellite sensor stored through <i>LSFE</i> will have a comparable structure.
-As describe in the disgram below, the storage functions will
+As describe in the disgram below, the storage functions will create a folder for the sensor within which two folders will be created:
-Using <i>storeLandsat()</i> the storage of Landsat data is made a lot easier.
-This function requires the user to specify an input path where the packed landsat data is stored and an output directory (e.g. <i>01_DATA</i> provided by <i>lsfeData()</i>).
-Using this simple information input, the function will generate a folder called <i>"Landsat"</i> within which two folder will be created:

 * sr - Folder where the surface reflectance data will be stored.
 * infos - Folder where per-tile metadata for the downloaded acquisitions will be stored.